Migrating to Amazon Linux 2

 sshd.
 Check the further reading links for more information.

-Keep in mind that some applications still write logs to /var/log, but not system logs.
+Keep in mind that some applications still write logs to

 Further reading: journalctl man page